OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 3. Wait for an email from AIGSA that an officer has approved your membership request
 4. Come chat with us on [Discord!](https://discord.gg/wGrtzFM8sJ)

+---

 # Spring 2023 Reading Groups

 Take your pick of two reading groups this term!

-Make sure to join the conversation on [Discord](https://discord.gg/wGrtzFM8sJ).
+Make sure to join the conversation in the reading group channels on [Discord](https://discord.gg/wGrtzFM8sJ).

+**See the Events section below for details of each meeting.**

 ## The Flavors of Reinforcement Learning

 AIGSA member Aayam is our guide to The Flavors of Reinforcement Learning.
 Reinforcement learning (RL) is a powerful and versatile machine learning paradigm that has revolutionized our ability to tackle complex decision-making problems.
 In this reading group, we will delve into the various flavors of reinforcement learning, providing a high-level overview of different RL techniques and their applications.

-This group will meet **every Thursday at 4pm** with lunch provided.
+This group will meet **every Thursday at 4pm** with food provided.

-To prepare for each meeting, please spend **~1 hour** on the week's learning materials.
+To prepare for each meeting, please spend **~1 hour** on the week's learning materials, listed on the [event page for each discussion](https://www.aigsa.club/2023/04/06/reading-group.html).

 ## Generative AI